aiurovet/parse_args/README.md

 - At the end of the name list for a given option add a single colon `:` if you expect a value.
 And in the case of one or more values, double that.
 - The last, but not the least, is the value type: `b` - binary int, `f` - double-precision float, `h` - hexadecimal int, `i` - decimal int, `o` - octal int.
 Default is string.

 The function allows a 'weird' and even an 'incorrect' way of passing multiple option values.
 However, this simplifies the case and makes obsolete the need to have plain arguments (the ones without an option).
-You can still have plain arguments, but you should place those in front of the first option.
+You can override this behaviour by passing the value separator.
+It will force to split just the next argument after an option instead of accumulating all arguments before the next option.
+You can pass plain arguments, but you should place those in front of the first option.

 The function does not allow bundling for short (single-character) option names, but this generally encourages the use of long option names for better clarity.